weaveworks/ignite/README.md

 A _base image_ is an OCI-compliant image containing some operating system (e.g. Ubuntu).
 You can follow normal `docker build` patterns for customizing your VM's rootfs.

-A _kernel binary_ is today expected to be inside of the rootfs, at `/boot/vmlinux` (may be a symlink).
-It is also recommended to put supported kernel modules in `/lib/modules` if you need that.
-Today we couple the kernel and the base image, this will however change in future releases so you can mix and match kernel and base image OCI-images at `ignite run`-time.
+A _kernel image_ is an OCI-compliant image containing a `/boot/vmlinux` (an uncompressed kernel) executable (can be a symlink).
+You can also put supporting kernel modules in `/lib/modules` if needed.
+You can match and mix any kernel and any base image.

 As the upstream `centos:7` and `ubuntu:18.04` images from Docker Hub doesn't have all the utilities and packages you'd expect in a VM (e.g. an init system), we have packaged some